 Absent new information (sure to hit my inbox), it shall be canonical: Boomi coined the phrase “iPaaS” in 2008.

-If you know of an earlier use, be the madman to my professor, and I’ll update this post ASAP.
+If you know of an earlier use please play madman to my professor, and I’ll update this post ASAP.

 Gartner: iPaaS Gains Industrial Strength